JahnTech/webmethods-is-log4jdemo/README.md

 ------------------------------

 These tools are provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.

-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+webMethods® is a registered trademark of International Business Machines Corporation (“IBM”).